Where to Eat in Palm Springs for an Elegant Night Out

 Burek is a traditional Slavic meat pie with flaky phyllo dough, and many reviewers say that Terzic’s is the best they’ve ever tasted.
 Cioppino is a savory stew of fish, scallops, prawns, mussels and clams cooked in wine with herbs and tomatoes.
 The duckling is perfectly crispy.
 If you’re tempted to have the apple strudel after dinner, give in.
 Miro’s is consistently rated among the top three restaurants in town by both TripAdvisor and Yelp.

-Spencer’s has won numerous local awards for its food, patio dining, and wine list.
+Spencer’s has won numerous local awards for its food, patio dining, and wine list, making it a top choice when deciding where to eat in Palm Springs.
 The stylish, mid-century modern eatery sits at the base of the San Jacinto Mountains in the iconic Palm Springs Tennis Club.
 The lovely view, wood decor, low lighting and live piano music suggest late-1950s glamor.
 It’s easy to imagine that the Rat Pack probably had a standing reservation here.

 This is a safe place for upscale diners who are intimidated by ingredients they’ve never heard of.
 It’s classic American cuisine down to the crisp wedge salad and loaded baked potato.
 Steaks and lobster don’t disappoint.
 Rack of lamb crusted with herbs and whole-grain mustard, beef Wellington and center-cut veal chop are also favorites.
 Reviewers frequently mention the warm, puffy rolls, and the old-style banana cream pie is a happy ending indeed.